-Kathleen Sideli is Associate Vice President for Overseas Study at Indiana University where she has system-wide responsibility for study abroad programs on all eight campuses of IU.
+Kathleen Sideli is Associate Vice President for Overseas Study at Indiana University where she has system-wide responsibility for study abroad programs on all IU campuses.
 She holds a BA from Molloy College and an MA and Ph.D. in Spanish Literature from Indiana University.
 She taught in the Department of Spanish and Portuguese at Indiana University for twenty-five years and has been active in the field of study abroad for three decades.
 She co-authored chapters of NAFSA’s Guide to Education Abroad for Advisers and Administrators for all three editions and contributed a chapter to the History of U.S. Study Abroad: 1965-Present.
+She co-edited 40th Anniversary Retrospective: Overseas Study at Indiana University with Walter Nugent.

 She has received a number of awards in the field—the IES Abroad’s Lifetime Achievement Award in 2008, the NAFSA Region VI Leo Dowling Award of Excellence in 2001 for ‘Compassion, Integrity and Leadership’ and CIEE’s recognition for ‘Outstanding Contribution to the Field and Dedication to the Mission of CIEE’ in 1999.